TEXploder/TEXploder/README.md

 ## Websites

 - [TEX API](https://tex-api.com): The main website for the TEX API´s.
 You will find the coolest API´s there!
-- [TEX API Tools](https://tools.tex-api.com): Official website for the TEX - Tools.
-Explore our tools and resources..
+- [TEX Tools](https://tools.tex-api.com): Official website for the TEX - Tools.
+Explore our tools and resources (currently in Development).
-- [TEXplorer](https://texploder.com): A website dedicated to exploring the capabilities and possibilities of TEXploder (currently in Development).

 Feel free to explore and reach out to me if you have any questions or suggestions.